Loaves and Dishes

 • Heat a skillet over medium heat until the skillet is hot.

-• Add ½ tsp of butter to the pan and immediately place the slice of country ham down on the butter.
+• Add ½ teaspoon of butter to the pan and immediately place the slice of country ham down on the butter.
 Use your spatula to hold the slice so that it doesn’t curl up.
 Heat slice for to 2 minutes on side one.

 • Turn the country ham and repeat for 45 seconds - 2 minutes on side two.